 In turn, each of the management issues can be broken down into create, implement, and evaluate.
 For example, disruption management would have a create step, an implement step, and an evaluate step.
 An example of this might be to create a network backup plan, implement the backup of your data on an external storage system for use in case of emergency, and evaluate the impact your backups have had.

 Another example is new workforce technologies.
 A create step would be to train yourself and/or others on how to access new systems effectively.
-An implement step might be migrating information from old systems to new systems.
-An evaluate step would be to plan for future updates, should they become necessary.
+An implementation step might be migrating information from old systems to new systems.
+An evaluation step would be to plan for future updates, should they become necessary.

 Change management has the same breakdown into create, implement, and evaluate steps.
-A create step might be creating a training program that employees can utilize when learning how to use new equipment or programs.
-An implement step might be arranging safety meetings where employees can communicate any questions or concerns they have about the changes taking place.
-An evaluate step might look at future updates and how prepared you are for them.
+A step might be creating a training program that employees can utilize when learning how to use new equipment or programs.
+An implementation step might be arranging safety meetings where employees can communicate any questions or concerns they have about the changes taking place.
+An evaluation step might look at future updates and how prepared you are for them.

 The primary benefits for a company will include improvements in data security and risk management.